 Our Cross Connection Control/Back-flow Prevention Program is administered by Lance Thomas.
 Lance is a Certified Cross Connection Specialist and Grade II Distribution System Operator.
 To review our cross-connection policy click here or contact our office for additional information.

 Flushing Water Mains

 The process of periodically "flushing" water lines with fire hydrants, is an important preventive maintenance activity and part of our water quality testing procedures.
-Although it may appear to waste water, this process is part of a routine maintenance program necessary to maintain the integrity of the water system and allowing us to continue to deliver the highest quality water possible to our customers.
+Although it may appear be wasteful, this process is part of a routine maintenance program necessary to maintain the integrity of the water system and allows to continue to deliver the highest quality water possible to our customers.
 The flushing route is carefully planned, and valves are opened and closed to control the direction of the water flow.
 Flushing the water system on a routine basis removes sediment from lines and keeps the entire distribution system “refreshed."
 We keep our regular flushing schedule up to date on Facebook, follow our Facebook page for real-time updates.
 Give our Customer Service Center a call if you have any questions about flushing in your area (865) 982-3560.

 Tennessee One-Call Program